wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors        December 2014

+   Is it desirable to say that NTAs should not be distributed across organizational boundaries?

-   a lot of really useful content about why you might use one, how to minimize damage, etc but (IMO) does't do a great job of explaining how to actually do so".
+   Per Warren Kumari, add examples to appendix. "it would be very helpful to actually show how this is used, with e.g and example in an Appendix, for -insert favorite resolver here-.
+The document contains a lot of really useful content about why you might use one, how to minimize damage, etc but (IMO) does't do a great job of explaining how to actually do so".
 Rick Lamb and Joe Abley also agreed on the